Biggest Winners and Losers From Day 2 of the 2026 NFL Combine: Eli Stowers' Stock Rises, Emmanuel McNeil-Warren's Falls

 Winner: TE Eli Stowers

 While Sadiq is TE1, Eli Stowers will certainly be the consensus TE2 in this draft class after Friday’s performance, if he wasn’t already.
-The Vanderbilt prospect put on a clinic, running a 4.51-second 40-yard dash (second among TEs) with an insane 45.5-inch vertical (highest by a tight end in NFL Combine history, and third-highest regardless of position) and an 11-foot, 3-inch broad jump (also a TE combine record).
-I don’t think this puts him in first round conversations, but you never know.
-Teams love freak athletes, so someone may take a chance on him in the back half of the first.
+The Vanderbilt product put on a clinic, running a 4.51-second 40-yard dash (second among TEs) with an insane 45.5-inch vertical (highest by a tight end in NFL Combine history, and third-highest regardless of position) and an 11-foot, 3-inch broad jump (also a TE combine record).

 Oh my Lord.
 Vanderbilt TE Eli Stowers.
 45.5” vertical jump.